The approximately 112 km long Mullerthal Trail consists of three loops (Route 1, Route 2 and Route 3).

 The Mullerthal Trail continues along the brook Black Ernz towards a little picturesque cascade called Schéissendëmpel.

 The Mullerthal Trail continues through rocks and woods towards an amazing crevice called Kuelscheier.
-If you want to cross it, be sure to have a pocket lamp as it is very dark and narrow.
+If you want to cross it, be sure to have a pocket lamp as it is pitch dark and narrow.
 If you don't feel like crossing it, you can walk around it.

 You then pass the villages of Consdorf and Scheidgen before arriving to Echternach again.
 There are places to stop and rest in Scheidgen and Echternach.